Life After Marist: Information and Forms

 Registration for Supervised Research (PSYC 485) or Independent Study courses is not done online during the normal registration process.
 To register for either of these courses, you must fill out special forms which can be found at the School of Social and Behavioral Sciences main office on the third floor of Dyson.
 The Supervised Research form is titled "Permission to Register for a non-Scheduled Course".
 The Independent Study form is titled "Permission to Register for Independent Study".
 To complete each form, you will need the approval of your research supervisor and the school Dean.
 Before you pursue either of these options, consult with your proposed research supervisor and academic advisor.

-Though not recommended, students can apply to fulfill their "Life After Marist" credits via focused electives in special cases, but must provide a rationale as to how this will be more beneficial than fieldwork or research experience.
-In the form below, you will be asked to explain your decision to take classes instead of registering for fieldwork or research.
-Please talk to your advisor about all the options (more psychology classes, PSYC485 Research, Independent Study, PSYC487-490 Fieldwork).
+Though not recommended, students can apply to fulfill their "Life After Marist" credits via focused electives in special cases, but must provide a rationale as to how this will be more beneficial than internships or research experience.
+In the form below, you will be asked to explain your decision to take classes instead of registering for an internship or research.
+Please talk to your advisor about all the options (more psychology classes, PSYC485 Research, Independent Study, PSYC487-490 Internship).

 Of course, you can take as many courses in psychology as you would like!
 Many students take more than the required 16 credits of "breadth" courses.
 This form is to be used only if you are asking to take psychology electives INSTEAD OF the 6 credits we recommend in fieldwork and/or research.
 And, you may "mix and match" (e.g. 3 credits of fieldwork and 3 credits of research).
 Again, you must speak with your advisor for assistance in making this decision.

-If you decide you want permission to take a psychology course INSTEAD OF fieldwork or research, you must do the following:
+If you decide you want permission to take a psychology course INSTEAD OF internships or research, you must do the following:

 - Open the form below, complete it on line, and print it.

 - You sign the form, and then bring it to your adviser.